Director of Policy, Poverty to Prosperity Program

 Expertise: Poverty, disability, Social Security, criminal justice and re-entry policy

-Rebecca Vallas is the Associate Director of the Poverty to Prosperity Program at American Progress.
+Rebecca Vallas is the Director of Policy for the Poverty to Prosperity Program at American Progress.
 In this capacity, she plays a leading role in American Progress’s anti-poverty policy development and analysis, with a particular focus on strengthening our nation’s income security programs.

 Before joining American Progress, Vallas served as the deputy director of government affairs at the National Organization of Social Security Claimants’ Representatives, or NOSSCR, where she developed and managed legislative and communications strategies to preserve and strengthen Social Security Disability Insurance and Supplemental Security Income for workers with disabilities.
 She also served as a co-chair of the Consortium for Citizens with Disabilities Social Security Task Force.
 Prior to that, Vallas worked directly with poor and low-income individuals and communities as a legal aid attorney at Community Legal Services in Philadelphia for several years, where she was named a Skadden Fellow and a Borchard Fellow in Law & Aging.